blalond/send-and-archive/README.md

 - Try customizing the shortcut in Thunderbird's settings

 ### Original message not archived
+- This should rarely happen in version 1.0.4+ since the button is disabled when archiving won't work
+- If you still experience this issue:
   - Check that you're replying to or forwarding a message (not composing a new one)
-- **Most common**: Verify your account has an archive folder configured:
+  - Verify your account has an archive folder configured:
     - Go to: Tools → Account Settings → [Your Account] → Copies & Folders → Message Archives
     - Make sure "Keep message archives in" is checked and a location is selected
   - Check the browser console for error messages (Ctrl+Shift+J)
   - The extension will show an error notification if archiving fails

 ### Messages archived to wrong folder
 - This extension uses Thunderbird's built-in archive settings